-Specialising in keyboard, piano, vocals, songs, music for film, adverts, sound design and special FX, no job is too big.
+Specialising in keyboard, piano, vocals, songs, music for film, adverts, sound design and special FX, no job is too big or small.
 As a classically trained Pianist/Keyboardist and Vocalist I have the tools to bring out the very best in your work.
-With many years of recording and live experience I understand todays needs for the modern musician and writer.
+With years of recording and live experience I understand the needs of the modern musician and writer.

 I started my career as keyboard player and backing vocalist for 'A Flock Of Seagulls' in 1986 for the USA and Canadian Tour before continuing as lead vocalist on one of the UK's popular television variety shows in the 1990's.
 Writing songs and working my way through different recording formats I teamed up with some of the worlds best musicians to write and record on a regular basis.

 I strive for perfectionism in all aspects of my live and recording endeavours, with extreme focus on detail.
 I work quickly and methodically which suits my work ethic, as often sessions and recordings need to be completed yesterday!

 My love and passion for music is a huge part of my life and continues to grow with every new project and production I am fortunate enough to be involved with.

 I keep up to date with the very latest cutting edge new software engines and plugins and learning to use them to the very best of my ability is a must in todays fast changing soundscape and sound design environment.

 Once we discuss in detail what you are looking for I will send you an mp3 for you to listen to and then we can discuss any changes you would like.
 When you are happy with the finished files I will send you the high resolution files.

 I look forward to working with you on your projects and promise to give you the very best I can to make your tracks stand out from the rest.

 Contact me through the green button above and lets get to work.

 An absolute pleasure to work with.
 Delivered a great song quickly and professionally.
 Looking forward to working with chris again in the future!